Not sure how to increase the overall speed of your website?

 The website speed is the fundamental part of modern SEO, and trust me; It has an immediate and significant effect on rankings.

-If you ever visited my website TheGuideX, you’ll notice that my site loads under 1 second (I’ve also attached the GTmertix result below).
+If you have ever visited my website TheGuideX, you’ll notice that my site loads under 1 second (I’ve also attached the GTmertix result below).

 According to GTmetrix, the PageSpeed score of TheGuideX.com is 100% & the YSlow Score is around 95% with 0.9-second load time and only 23 HTTP requests.
 That is amazing.